aaronpo97/biergarten-api/README.md

 DATABASE_PASSWORD=''
 DATABASE_NAME=''

+REFRESH_TOKEN_SECRET=''
+ACCESS_TOKEN_SECRET=''

 NODE_ENV='dev'
 PORT=''
 BASE_URL='http://localhost'
 " > .env
 ```

 Input the credentials to your database, as well as the port you wish to host the app on.
+Generate a refresh token secret and an access token secret.
+I suggest using a password generator set to 64 characters for added security.

 ##### Example